Hiragana and Katakana : How to learn Japanese ? ひらがな・カタカナ

 The Kana: Japanese alphabets

-Taught to Japan students in their first year of school from the age of six, hiragana and katakana are the essential prerequisites for learning the Japanese language.
+Taught to Japanese students in their first year of school from the age of six, hiragana and katakana are the essentials prerequisites for learning the Japanese language.

-So you've decided, you want to learn Japanese!
-But like any beginner, you feel a bit lost and don't know where to start.
-Japan Experience has the answer; and this one can be summed up in two words: hiragana and katakana.
-Before detailing these characters, their rules and their uses in more detail, you should know that Japanese is a language based on a phonetic unit called more or mora in Japanese.
-To keep it simple, remember that a more corresponds to the sound produced by a hiragana or katakana character, both are know as kana.
-As well as kana, the Japanese also use the kanji (ideograms of from Chinese) and the romaji (phonetic transcription in the Latin alphabet).
+We have the answer and this one can be summed up in two words: hiragana and katakana.
+Before detailing these characters, their rules, and their use, you should know that Japanese is a language based on a phonetic unit called more or mora in Japanese.
+To keep it simple, remember that a more corresponds to the sound produced by a hiragana or katakana character, both are known as kana.
+The Japanese also use kanji (Chinese characters) and romaji (phonetic transcription in the alphabet).

 Hiragana and katakana then developed from this first kana.
 Their current forms and uses were codified in 1900 and regulated in 1946.
 Thus hiragana and katakana each derive from a kanji beginning with the sound they express.
 For example the hiragana あ (a) sound is a stylized simplification of the kanji 安, meaning peace and pronounced あん (an).